CartoDB/documentation/app/content/analytics-toolbox-databricks/sql-reference/geometry-accessors.md

 ### st_boundary
 `Geometry st_boundary(Geometry geom)`

-Returns the boundary, or an empty `Geometry` of appropriate dimension, if geom is empty.
+Returns the boundary, or an empty `Geometry` of appropriate dimension, if _geom_ is empty.

 ### st_coordDim
 `Int st_coordDim(Geometry geom)`

-Returns the number of dimensions of the coordinates of `Geometry` geom.
+Returns the number of dimensions of the coordinates of `Geometry` _geom_.

 ### st_dimension
 `Int st_dimension(Geometry geom)`